-*It is highly preferred, but not required, that VIPs in the marketing division have experience in one or more of the following areas:
+*It is highly preferred, but not required, that volunteers in the marketing division have experience in one or more of the following areas:

 Check your spelling.
 Donʼt rely on spell check to catch everything.
 Also make sure that words are being used correctly.
 For example, “Spring Splash” should not be Spring Slash.

 Put effort into your answers.
 The online application has a larger text box for a reason, we want more than 1 line!
 Your answers should communicate enthusiasm and a certain level of specificity.
 Answering a question, about what ideas do you have, shouldnʼt just be “I have a lot of ideas.”
 That doesnʼt communicate any actual interest in what youʼre applying for nor what viewpoint you bring to the table, and being too broad or general doesnʼt leave any positive or memorable impression.
 You should expand your responses to some extent; without being TOO long (three paragraphs is overboard).
 Re-read your application.
 Make sure your response makes sense!
 Or ask someone else to take a look at what youʼre submitting.
 Itʼs important that your reader understands what you are trying to communicate.
 Weʼll be able to tell whether or not youʼve thought through responses.

 For online submissions, write your responses in a word processing document first and copy and paste into the response box, rather than writing directly into it.
 This way you can catch spelling mistakes and make revisions easily.
 Also, you are less likely to lose your work!

 Dress for an interview.
 We ask folks to dress business casual, meaning no jeans.
 Not dressing appropriately can be interpreted as a lack of respect for the interview process.
 An interview for any job or position is a first impression, donʼt let wearing jeans be the only thing you are remembered for!